bang-olufsen/bang_olufsen-hacs/README.md

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgist.github.com%2Fcklit%2Fd81d36c525936ab8f9309a226287ff91)

-### Control scenes using Light and Control menu items on Beoremote One BT
+### Control scenes using Light and Control menu items on Beoremote One BT (OUTDATED)

 A Blueprint to set up scene control with Beoremote One BT and a Mozart-based product.